 That puts the ball in the landlord's court.

-Since, 20% of all toilets have a leak at any given time, maintenance teams can check all toilets on a monthly rotation.
-But in many instances, running toilets aren't easy to spot, even for seasoned technicians.
+Since 20% of all toilets have a leak at any given time, maintenance teams can check all toilets on a monthly rotation.
+But in many instances, leaky toilets aren't easy to spot, even for seasoned technicians.

-Some technicians recommend putting food coloring or dye into the tank to see if it appears in the bowl.
-However, we've encountered many situations where a toilet is running, and the water doesn't go through the bowl.
+Some technicians recommend putting food coloring or dye into the tank to see if it appears in the toilet bowl.
+However, we've encountered many situations in which a toilet is running and the water doesn't go through to the toilet bowl.
 This is a key reason why many of these types of running toilets go undetected.

-Landlords are faced with an interesting quandary: How can you effectively check ALL units for leaks, when their toilet malfunctions don't conform to any particular schedule?
+Landlords are faced with an interesting quandary: How can you effectively check ALL toilets for leaks when toilet malfunctions don't conform to any particular schedule?

 The Solution: 24/7 Wireless Toilet Monitoring

-Powered by Bluetooth technology, the electronic device alerts you via smartphone when individual toilets are leaking.
-Once the unobtrusive monitor is installed at the toilet's base, you don't have to do a thing.
+Powered by Bluetooth technology, the Toilet Scrooge is an electronic device that alerts you via smartphone when individual toilets are leaking.
+Once the unobtrusive monitor is installed at the base of the toilets, you don't have to do a thing.

-The Toilet Scrooge comes with white-glove installation, complimentary monitoring, and typically pays for itself within a year.
+The Toilet Scrooge comes with white-glove installation that takes only minutes, complimentary toilet monitoring, and it typically pays for itself within a year.
 Want to learn more?